wxalriss/auto-build-aria2-mips32-static/README.md

 Note: This MIPS32 Aria2 auto-build scripts is based on gnu-linux-arm-rbpi-config of Github/q3aql.

-Note: A great GREATINGS to, q3aql.
+Note: A great GREETINGS to, q3aql.
 You're a great Linux warrior!
 Thx!
 ##
 参考：https://github.com/q3aql/aria2-static-builds